Mel’s 20 Thrift Store Tips & Tricks

 Check for unique items: Thrifting is a great way to find unique and one-of-a-kind items.
 Be open to discovering items that are out of the ordinary.

-Have fun and experiment: Thrifting is a fun way to experiment with new styles and trends, so don't be afraid to try new things and have fun!
+Have fun and experiment: Thrifting is a great way to explore new styles and trends, so don't be afraid to try new things!

-Go with a friend: Shopping with friends can be enjoyable and you can help each other find items you're looking for.
-I also, like to share my needs list with friends to help each other out.
+Go with a friend: Shopping with a friend can be enjoyable, and you can help each other find what you're looking for.
+I also like to share my list of needs with friends to help each other out.